c-blake/lc/README.md

   ![ss-ma.png](https://raw.githubusercontent.com/c-blake/lc/master/ss-ma.png)

-If you don't like my default "balanced" slice, you can adjust how much of the head and tail of a name are used to form `head*tail`.
-You can even create a style that sets those so you only have to type `-sm` on the command-line.
+As shown in the figure, there are a variety of manual and automatic options for auto-abbreviation.
+If you have a favorite you can create a style that sets those so you only have to type `-sm` on the command-line.
+There are similar `-M`, `-U, `-G` for symlink targets, user names, and group names.
+While shells will not auto-expand user/group names, you can change the separator to the empty string to save terminal columns as in -U4,,, and have a little 'grep <PASTE>
-There's a similar `-M` for symlink targets, but unfortunately the ones which tend to be longest also range over the whole FS namespace, not just one dir.
-So, `-Mauto` seems hard.  `lc` does support auto-abbrevs for user and group names, though which can occasionally be annoyingly long and not particularly informative.
+/etc/passwd' type helper (or maybe `-U,,,.*`).

 In many little ways, `lc` tries hard to let you get the most out of terminal real estate, targeting max information per row, while staying within an easy